team-earth/data/un-lonely-new-york-city/README.md

 ## ⚙️ How This Was Made

 - Seeded using AI guidance (first draft of obstacles and solutions)
-- Structured using the F.L.O.W. framework (Future, Limiting factors, Opportunities, Workstreams)
+- Structured using the GOSR framework (Goal, Obstacles, Solutions, Resources)
 - Refined by domain knowledge and cross-checked with real programs
 - Designed to invite **future community participation and co-ownership**